AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/index.md

 <InlineAlert slots="text" variant="success"/>

-See the [Code Recipes](../../develop/) for details and examples of how to add the features above.
+See the [implementing common use cases page](../../develop/) for details and examples of how to add the features above.

 ## AddOnSdk Objects